MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 The installer will automatically create new IIS sites with fresh `web.config`.
 You may have made changes to the `web.config` (such as adding domains to CORS allowed origins, database settings, other IIS site elements).
 Compare the previous and new `web.config` and update the new `web.config` as required.

-The API spec (Swagger/OpenAPI) is included in *.json* format and can be visualised using a swagger previewer of your choice such as [Swagger editor](https://editor-next.swagger.io/).
+The API spec (Swagger/OpenAPI) is included in *.json* format and can be visualized using a swagger previewer of your choice such as [Swagger editor](https://editor-next.swagger.io/).

 Follow the FAQ to troubleshoot common issues.
 Once you are comfortable with the v10.19.350.0 release, you can remove the .NET 5 apps and the respective IIS sites.